 The Norwegian Directorate for Education and Training is responsible for the development of kindergarten and primary and secondary education.
 The Directorate is the executive agency for the Ministry of Education and Research.
 The objective of the Directorate is to ensure that all children, pupils and apprentices receive the high-quality education they are entitled to.

-From August 2020 the National Curriculum for primary, lower secondary and upper secondary education and training was replaced.
+From August 2020 the National Curriculum for primary, lower secondary and upper secondary education and training was replaced (available to view in English translation here).
 As in many parts of the world, the purpose of physical education has changed over time according to societal needs – from military training to a very different subject today.
 The strong influence of governing political parties on the Norwegian schooling policies and governing document have led to reforms on a regular basis.
 This has had some negative consequences regarding ‘reform tiredness’ among teachers.

 Nevertheless, the new national curriculum states that physical education is a key subject to stimulate lifelong joy of movement and a physically active lifestyle based on one’s own preconditions.
 The subject should contribute to the students learning, sensing, experiencing and creating with the body.
 Through movement activity and outdoor activities together with others, physical education promotes cooperation, understanding and respect for others.
 The subject will contribute to the students developing competence in exercise, lifestyle and health as well as experiencing what their own efforts have to say in order to achieve goals.
 The efforts of the students are therefore part of the competence in physical education.
 The subject will motivate the students to maintain a physically active and health-promoting lifestyle beyond school and in future working life.